Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 **Anna – a Divorce Predictor Robot**

-<p> Using this questionnaire, an ANN robot predicts if your family is close to divorce or not.<br>
+<p> Using this questionnaire, robot Anna based on ANN(Articial Neural Networks)<br>
+predicts if your family is close to divorce or not.<br>
 Please, take it with a pitch of salt.<br>
 The dataset was created by Mustafa Kemal Yöntem et al. in 2019.</p>